jorgen-17/webgl-renderer/roadmap.md

 4. Make all shapes of same type render from one buffer(if possible)
 5. Shape preview: so users can see what they are drawring as they are drawing it
 6. Point size/Line thickness
+7. Consider making ts matrix adaptation stand alone so others can use it